3 easy steps to find out if you are Canadian

 Are you looking for more in-depth information about this topic?
 Keep reading…

-Definitions you need to know
+Definitions you need to know.

 Proof of Citizenship: Documents that are accepted as proof of citizenship include: citizenship certificates; older citizenship certificates; citizenship cards (no longer issued as of Feb.
-1, 2012); birth certificates; naturalization certificates (issued before 1947); registration of birth abroad certificates (issued from January 1, 1947, to February 14, 1977); and certificates of retention (issued from January 1, 1947, to February 14, 1977).
-You can also apply for a Canadian Citizenship Certificate in order to see if you’re a Canadian Citizen.
+1, 2012); birth certificates; naturalisation certificates (issued before 1947); registration of birth abroad certificates (issued from January 1, 1947, to February 14, 1977); and certificates of retention (issued from January 1, 1947, to February 14, 1977).
+You can also apply for a Canadian Citizenship Certificate to see if you’re a Canadian Citizen.

-Legal Parents at birth: This is a fairly new term arising from growing restrictions by foreign governments on adoptions abroad.
-It refers to the biological or non-biological parent listed on the original birth certificate or record of birth of a child born abroad.
-If you are a non-biological parent who is adopting a child, you must do so before the child is born in order to be a legal parent at birth.
+Legal Parents at birth: This is a reasonably new term arising from growing restrictions by foreign governments on adoptions abroad.
+It refers to the biological or non-biological parent listed on the original birth certificate or record of the birth of a child born abroad.
+If you are a non-biological parent who is adopting a child, you must do so before the child is born to be a legal parent at birth.
 PLEASE NOTE: a legal guardian is NOT a Legal Parent at birth.

 Permanent resident: Someone who immigrates to Canada, usually as a Foreign Skilled Worker or under the Foreign Skilled Trades stream, to live and work in Canada as a permanent resident.
 They have many but not all the rights of a Canadian citizen.
-Once they have lived for 3 years in Canada (over a maximum 5-year period to allow for visits or business trips abroad) they can apply for Canadian citizenship.
+Once they have lived for three years in Canada (over a maximum 5-year period to allow for visits or business trips abroad), they can apply for Canadian citizenship.

 Jus Soli: This is the legal principle that states that if you are born in a country, you are a citizen of that country.
 It is typically prevalent in the Americas.

-Let’s start with some history
+Let’s start with some history – Canadian nationality law

 - Canada is NOT a republic.
 Canada is a constitutional monarchy with strong historical, cultural, and legal ties to the UK.
 We’re a former colony of the UK that has evolved in a peaceful non-revolutionary way over a couple of centuries towards almost complete independence.
-We say almost because Queen Elizabeth II is still our (mostly symbolic) sovereign.
+We say almost because Queen Elizabeth II is still our (primarily symbolic) sovereign.